 To the church of God which is at Corinth, to those who are sanctified in Christ Jesus, called to be saints, with all who in every place call on the name of Jesus Christ our Lord, both theirs and ours.
 (1 Cor.
 1:2)

-And I also say to you that you are Peter, and on this rock I will build My church, and the gates of hell shall not prevail against it.
+And I also say to you that you are Peter, and on this rock I will build My church, and the gates of Hades shall not prevail against it.
 (Matt.
 16:18)

 Also they [our churches] teach that one holy Church is to continue forever.
 The Church is the congregation of saints, in which the Gospel is rightly taught and the Sacraments are rightly administered.
 And to the true unity of the Church it is enough to agree concerning the doctrine of the Gospel and the administration of the Sacraments.
 Nor is it necessary that human traditions, that is, rites or ceremonies, instituted by men, should be everywhere alike.
 As Paul says: One faith, one Baptism, one God and Father of all, etc. Eph.
-4, 5.
-6. (Augsburg Confession, VII, Trigl. p.
+4:5.
+(AC VII, Trigl. p.
 47)

 And it [this article in the Creed] says Church Catholic, in order that we may not understand the Church to be an outward government of certain nations, but rather men scattered throughout the whole world, who agree concerning the Gospel, and have the same Christ, the same Holy Ghost, and the same Sacraments, whether they have the same or different human traditions. - - -

 Although, therefore, hypocrites and wicked men are members of this true Church according to outward rites, yet when the Church is defined, it is necessary to define that which is the living body of Christ, and which is in name and in fact the Church.
-(Apology, VII, VIII, Trigl. p.
+(Ap VII/VIII, Trigl. p.
 227 f.)

 Wherefore we hold, according to the Scriptures, that the Church, properly so called, is the congregation of saints, who truly believe the Gospel of Christ, and have the Holy Ghost.
-(Apology, VII, VIII, Trigl. p.
+(Ap VII/VIII, Trigl. p.
 237 f.)

 For, thank God, [to-day] a child seven years old knows what the Church is, namely, the holy believers and lambs who hear the voice of their Shepherd.
-(Smalcald Art.
-III, XII, Trigl. p.
+(SA III: XII, Trigl. p.
 499)

 For civil government deals with other things than does the Gospel.
 The civil rulers defend not minds, but bodies and bodily things against manifest injuries, and restrain men with the sword and bodily punishments in order to preserve civil justice and peace.

 After this manner our teachers discriminate between the duties of both these powers, and command that both be honored and acknowledged as gifts and blessings of God.
-(Augsburg Confession, XXVIII, Trigl. p.
+(AC XXVIII, Trigl. p.
 85)

 all kinds of false doctrines that contrary to the Scripture teach, for example,

-– that anything else than the faith in Christ and his Gospel constitutes membership in the Church of God (all kind of denials of the salvation through “faith alone”);
+– that anything else other than faith in Christ and his Gospel constitutes membership in the Church of God (all kinds of denials of salvation through “faith alone”);

-– that you can be a Christian on your own way, without attending church, listen to the Word of God and use the Sacraments (private religiousness, enthusiasm or fanaticism);
+– that you can be a Christian in your own way, without attending church, hearing the Word of God and receiving the Sacraments (private religiousness, enthusiasm or fanaticism);

-– that the Church is a kingdom of this world aiming at peace, social welfare and economical justice for all (social gospel);
+– that the Church is a kingdom of this world aiming at peace, social welfare and economic justice for all (social gospel);

 – that the Church should strive to attain temporal power and political influence (state church system);